 Having Ulcerative Colitis should not stop you from starting a family.
-Regardless of the challenges that ulcerative colitis may bring, women can still have a healthy pregnancy.
+Regardless of the challenges that ulcerative colitis natural treatment may bring, women can still have a healthy pregnancy.
 It is still vital to know how this illness can affect conceiving and giving birth.

 Conceiving with Ulcerative Colitis